MultiCraft/repixture/mods/parachute/README.txt

 Parachute mod
 =============
-By webdesigner97
+Originally by webdesigner97.
-Tweaked by Kaadmy and, for Pixture/Repixture
+Tweaked by Kaadmy and Wuzzy for Repixture.

 Model license: CC BY-SA 4.0
 Texture license: CC BY-SA 4.0